IsaiahNullByte/Cybernautblog/content/posts/redteam_1_9-16-23.md

 # [Bypassing]

-The reverse proxy server is fully setup/configured and we can succesfully connect from our client machine using stunnel to create our ssl(443) tunnel.
-Now lets setup our SSH port forward or socks proxy hidden within our ssl(443) tunnel.
+The reverse proxy server is fully setup and configured.
+We can succesfully connect from our client machine using stunnel to create the ssl(443) tunnel.
+Now we will setup our SSH port forward or socks proxy that will be hidden within our ssl(443) tunnel.

 ###### SSH Socks 4/5 Proxy

-This SSH tunnel will open a socks 4/5 proxy on the client machine that will forward any traffic sent to its port over the ssh tunnel that is hidden inside the ssl(443) tunnel
+This SSH tunnel will open a socks proxy on the client machine that will forward any traffic sent to it over the ssh tunnel that is hidden inside the ssl(443) tunnel

 **Create the ssh sock proxy tunnel**